henryleestudio/dream-logger-fullstack/README.md

 # Dream logger
 Track, update, and delete your dreams by date - Full stack application

 I've had vivid and prosthetic dreams for as long as I can remember.
-Some taught me profound life lessons, and some showed me matters of my heart, ancestry, and spirit.
-The more we track our dreams, the more we are able to become conscious within them.
+Some taught me profound life lessons, and some showed me the matters of my heart.
+My dreams have taken me on journeys of ancestry, and spirituality.
+The more we track our dreams, the more we are able to become conscious and create within them.

 JavaScript | Node.js | Express | Mongodb | Bootstrap | Graphic Design | Graphic Art | Photoshop CC